How to Start an Essay: A Step-by-Step Introduction Guide

 Formulate a thesis: State your essay’s focused, arguable point.

-Outline your project: Once it’s focused, it’s easier to make an outline that will keep you on track as you write.
+Outline your project: Once it’s focused, it’s easier to make an essay outline that will keep you on track as you write.

 Essential Elements of an Essay Introduction